SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 If more than one factor is missing, it's highly unlikely the project will succeed.

 Never choose to manage a project that you know is unlikely to succeed.
 It's a poor use of your time, and may hurt your career.
-Either change the frame so that you can solve for the problemmatic factors, or go find a different project completely.
+Either change the frame so that you can solve for the problematic factors, or go find a different project completely.

 Sometimes, the smartest decision is not to undertake a project that is set up to fail.